 I currently teach the 3rd-year course Spacetime and Gravity.
 The course is a basic introduction to Einstein's theory of general relativity.

-I also supervise undergraduate projects.
+I also supervise undergraduate, master and PhD projects.

 I have a broad interest in high-energy theoretical physics.
 My recent work focuses on perturbative aspects of quantum field theory, quantum gravity and string theory.

 One of my main areas of activity has been the perturbative description of gravity as a double copy of gauge theory.
 This idea appeared in the study of scattering amplitudes, which are notoriously complicated in theories of gravity if traditional methods are used.
 The double-copy technique allows us to perform certain gravity computations using much simpler computations in gauge theory.
 My goals here are two-fold: to investigate the mathematical structure behind the double copy, including at loop level (quantum effects), and to apply this technique to a wider set of problems, including the study of classical solutions (perturbative or exact) in gravity theories.